 - Attempted suicide

 - Hazardous drug reactions/interactions

-California law requires a health plan to provide coverage for emergency services to screen and stabilize a condition unless there is evidence to show that either the services were never performed or the member did not require emergency services and reasonably should have known that an emergency did not exist.
-Answering machine instructions and after-hours answering service staff of all HMO and PPO practitioners must direct members to call 911 or go directly to the nearest emergency room if they reasonably believe they are experiencing an emergency.
+California law requires a health plan to provide coverage for emergency services to screen and stabilize a condition unless there is evidence to show that either the services were never performed, or the member did not require emergency services and reasonably should have known that an emergency did not exist.
+All HMO and PPO practitioners must have answering machine instructions and after-hours answering service staff to direct members to call 911 or go directly to the nearest emergency room if they reasonably believe they are experiencing an emergency.